Bisexuality: Music

 Rock musician David Bowie famously declared himself bisexual in an interview with Melody Maker in January 1972, a move coinciding with the first shots in his campaign for stardom as Ziggy Stardust.
 In a September 1976 interview with Playboy, Bowie said, "It's true—I am a bisexual.
 But I can't deny that I've used that fact very well.
 I suppose it's the best thing that ever happened to me."
 In a 1983 interview, he said it was "the biggest mistake I ever made", elaborating in 2002 he explained "I don't think it was a mistake in Europe, but it was a lot tougher in America.
 I had no problem with people knowing I was bisexual.
 But I had no inclination to hold any banners or be a representative of any group of people.
 I knew what I wanted to be, which was a songwriter and a performer [...]
 America is a very puritanical place, and I think it stood in the way of so much I wanted to do."

 Queen singer Freddie Mercury was also open about his bisexuality, though he did not publicly discuss his relationships.

 In 1995, Jill Sobule sang about bi-curiosity in her song "I Kissed a Girl", with a video that alternated images of Sobule and a boyfriend along with images of her with a girlfriend.
 Another song with the same name by Katy Perry also hints at the same theme.
-Some activists suggest the song merely reinforces the stereotype of bisexuals experimenting and of bisexuality not being a real sexual preference.
+Some activists, researchers, and general listeners suggest Perry's song merely reinforces the stereotype of bisexuals experimenting and of bisexuality not being a real sexual preference.
 Lady Gaga has also stated that she is bisexual, and has acknowledged that her song "Poker Face" is about fantasizing about a woman while being with a man.

 Brian Molko, lead singer of Placebo, is openly bisexual.
 Green Day frontman Billie Joe Armstrong has also identified himself as bisexual, saying in a 1995 interview with The Advocate, "I think I've always been bisexual.
 I mean, it's something that I've always been interested in.
 I think people are born bisexual, and it's just that our parents and society kind of veer us off into this feeling of 'Oh, I can't.'
 They say it's taboo.
 It's ingrained in our heads that it's bad, when it's not bad at all.
 It's a very beautiful thing."
-In 2014 Armstrong discussed songs such as "Coming Clean" stating, "It was a song about questioning myself.
+In 2014, Armstrong discussed songs such as "Coming Clean" stating, "It was a song about questioning myself.
 There are these other feelings you may have about the same sex, the opposite sex, especially being in Berkeley and San Francisco then.
 People are acting out what they're feeling: gay, bisexual, transgender, whatever.
 And that opens up something in society that becomes more acceptable.
 Now we have gay marriage becoming recognized...
 I think it's a process of discovery.
 I was willing to try anything."